Table of Contents

 Parameter names in prototypes only serve informational purposes and are for the human reader; they are effectively treated as comments by the compiler.

-The interpreter makes sure that the parameters in a call match; if not, the call is treated as a normal form expression.
-The range of supported C types is a bit limited right now (void, bool, char, short, int, long, double, as well as arbitrary pointer types, i.e.: void*, char*, etc.), but in practice these should cover most kinds of calls that need to be done when interfacing to C libraries.
+The interpreter makes sure that the parameters in a call match; if not, the call is treated as a normal form expression by default, which gives you the opportunity to extend the external function with your own Pure equations (see below).
+The range of supported C types is a bit limited right now (void, bool, char, short, int, long, float, double, as well as arbitrary pointer types, i.e.: void*, char*, etc.), but in practice these should cover most kinds of calls that need to be done when interfacing to C libraries.

-Concerning the pointer types, char* is for string arguments and return values which need translation between Pure's internal utf-8 representation and the system encoding, while void* is for any generic kind of pointer (including strings, which are not translated when passed/returned as void*).
-Any other kind of pointer (except expr*, see below) is effectively treated as void* right now, although in a future version the interpreter may keep track of the type names for the purpose of checking parameter types.
+Concerning the pointer types, char* is for string arguments and return values which need translation between Pure’s internal utf-8 representation and the system encoding, while void* is for any generic kind of pointer (including strings, which are not translated when passed/returned as void*).
+Any other kind of pointer (except expr* and the GSL matrix pointer types, which are discussed below) is effectively treated as void* right now, although in a future version the interpreter may keep track of the type names for the purpose of checking parameter types.

-It is even possible to augment an external C function with ordinary Pure equations, but in this case you have to make sure that the extern declaration of the function comes first.
+As already mentioned, it is possible to augment an external C function with ordinary Pure equations, but in this case you have to make sure that the extern declaration of the function comes first.
 For instance, we might want to extend our imported sin function with a rule to handle integers:

 > sin 0;